AI For Active Roof Leak Calls

 Unsafe roof advice creates risk

 Wet roofs, ladders, tarps, electrical fixtures, sagging ceilings, and hidden decking damage should not be handled with improvised instructions.
-The first answer should collect facts and route the call.
+The first answer should collect facts and create a safe handoff.

 What public data says about this buying behavior